msherazsadiq/21I-0523_21I0586-Assignment_2_CY_T_DB/README.md

     HAVING COUNT(O.OrderID) >= 5;

 <ul>
-  <li><b>Challenges</b><br> Understanding multiple joins and their relationships and Aggregating data across multiple tables</li>
+  <li><b>Challenges</b><br> Combining data from multiple tables using JOIN and filtering based on aggregate values</li>
-  <li><b>Solution</b><br>  The concept of joining multiple tables using different join types.
-In this query, two inner joins are used to connect the Product, OrderItem, and Orders tables based on their respective IDs.
-To aggregate data from multiple tables using aggregate functions and GROUP BY.
-The query calculates total revenue by multiplying quantity and price from different tables and then groups the results by product category to provide a summarized overview. </li>
+  <li><b>Solution</b><br>  Recognize that JOIN combines data from multiple tables based on a common field, and HAVING filters the results based on aggregate values calculated using GROUP BY.
+This query aims to identify customers who have placed at least five orders.
+It utilizes a JOIN to combine the Customer and Orders tables, groups the results by customer, and filters the results using HAVING to only include customers with five or more orders. </li>
 </ul>

 <h3>Q11.
 Retrieve the 3 most recent orders for a specific customer </h3>